 There are two different “manual” solutions regarding block counting.
 The first one involves the command BCOUNT, while the other the Data Extraction tool (more complicated solution).
 Below you will find some guidelines about how to “manually” count blocks in AutoCAD (without using the above tool).

-Using the BCOUNT command
+Using the BCOUNT (block count) command

 - In the command line write BCOUNT.